dwp/uc-historic-data-importer/README.md

 A backup of the original file will created at `./gradle/wrapper/gradle-wrapper.properties.backup.1`

+### Gradle.org certificates

-Then the gradle.org certificate chain must be inserted into your local java
+The gradle.org certificate chain must be inserted into your local java
 truststore:

     cd setup # if not already there.